The year in review

 MSF teams treat people in both places, including those with severe mental health issues that have developed as a result of their plight.

 Medical advocacy in action

-We are grateful to our donors whose support make our work possible, and to all MSF staff working in our programmes, who give their time and skills to assist others at often considerable risk to themselves.
-Our thoughts remain with Romy, Richard and Philippe, our colleagues abducted in DRC in July 2013, who are still missing.
+We are grateful to our donors whose support makes our work possible, and to all MSF staff working in our programmes, who give their time and skills to assist others at often considerable risk to themselves.
+Our thoughts remain with Romy, Richard, and Philippe, our colleagues abducted in DRC in July 2013, who are still missing.